Five inmates who escaped from SFC Jail back in custody

 Wilkins was in jail for a charge of burglary.
 The U.S. Marshal’s Office issued $2,500 rewards for Pace and Wilkins following the escape.

-Wilkins was the first of the five to be found.
-The sheriff's department said the man was located in Poplar Bluff and taken into custody Friday morning by officers with the Poplar Bluff Police Department.
+Wilkins was the first of the five to be found, taken into custody Friday morning by officers with the Poplar Bluff Police Department.

-As the search for Pace and Tucker continues, the public is advised not to approach or contact these individuals.
-If spotted, call 911 or your local police department.
-You can report any information to the U.S. Marshals by calling 1-877-WANTED2 or visiting usmarshals.gov/tips.

 Bobby Radford is a reporter for the Daily Journal.
 He can be reached at bradford@dailyjournalonline.com